Claim: The exotic foreign medallion worn so proudly by a society matron bears an embarrassing inscription identifying her as a prostitute.

 The particulars of any given urban legend will alter themselves to fit whichever society it's being told in.
 Modern versions of this tale involve tattoos, not medallions.
 Here are two such updatings:

 A young girl gets a tattoo of a Japanese phrase on her right shoulderblade.
 When showing it off at work, her Japanese workmate says "It's very nice, but why do you have 'No Smoking' written upside-down?"

-There is supposedly at least one tattoo studio in the continental US which has, in amongst all the stock designs on the walls, the Chinese for "I'm so stupid that I don't know what this means."
-The person who mentioned this was American-Chinese, and asked the tattooist why this was up on the wall.
-The tattooist replied that it was there to catch idiots who just picked designs which they thought looked cool — and that if someone was stupid enough to get a phrase which they didn't understand tattooed on their body, he'd do it.
-Apparantly he'd already put the design on several people, too — if they'd have asked him what it meant, he'd have told them,
+There is supposedly at least one tattoo studio in the continental U.S. which has, amongst all the stock designs on the walls, a Chinese rendering of the phrase "I'm so stupid that I don't know what this means."
+The person who mentioned tidbit this was American-Chinese and asked the tattooist why this was up on the wall.
+The tattooist replied that it was there to catch idiots who just picked designs that they thought looked cool, and if someone was stupid enough to get a phrase which they didn't understand tattooed on their body, he'd do it.
+Apparently he'd already put the design on several people, too — if they'd have asked him what it meant, he'd have told them, but ...

 Barbara "(tat)too stupid to live" Mikkelson

 Brunvand, Jan Harold.
 The Baby Train.